 Change Background: Change Font color:

 Author’s Note: Once again, a depressing chapter.
 I suggest keeping a few tissues at hand if you are a sensitive person.
-Desire and Demise

-Chapter 16 The Real Draco Malfoy
+The Real Draco Malfoy

 April 24th, 1998 was a breath-taking spring day.
 The sky was the absolute brightest shade of blue that Hermione had ever seen.
 White clouds as delectable as cotton candy were blown across the sky by a light wind, which carried the scent of lilac and hyacinth.
 Birds chirped, frogs croaked and fish leapt above the water in a wonderful show of glistening scales.
 If this day had not been chosen for the most somber occasion of putting to rest the souls of seven recently deceased, Hermione would have bet her life that today would be a day in which all of her dreams would come true.
 It was too perfect a day for anything less.

 A large crowd had gathered on Hogwarts’ grounds.
 Many witches and wizards had come to pay their last respects to the dead.
 Even a few Death Eaters had shown up, as the Order had seen it fit to allow them one final goodbye before hauling them off to Azkaban.
 Several had chosen not to come, and were probably rotting away in their cells with nothing but their worst memories to keep them company.

 Pity they were missing such a perfect day.

 Accompanied by Ron, Harry and Ginny, Hermione made her way across the lawn.
 She wore a black dress suitable for funerals, plain except for a silver belt tied around her waist.
 Her hair was pulled back in a simple ponytail to keep it out of her face and away from the tears that were sure to come.